 If you still can’t fix the Windows stop code MEMORY_MANAGEMENT (blue screen MEMORY_MANAGEMENT) in Windows 10/11, you may as well try these solutions.

 - Remove recently installed software and hardware.

 - Look for software problems like software corruption and conflict.

 - Update your Windows 10 to the latest version.

 - Revert the PC’s settings to default if you have changed the clock rate of your PC.

 - Make use of the System Restore feature.

 - Reset or reinstall your Windows 10 (it’s the last trump card).

 Memory management BSODs seem to be difficult to take care of, especially for inexperienced computer users.
-According to the study, many reasons could cause the memory management error in different situations.
-But you don’t need to get panic too much since several ways to tackle the problem have been demonstrated above.
+The memory management error may occur due to various reasons in different situations.
+But you can tackle the problem with the methods demonstrated above.